-Carers Discharge Project
+Carers Discharge Project:

 A multi-agency discharge group was set up following feedback received from Carers about the discharge process.
-This work is being co-chaired by a Carers Voice Carers Ambassador, Graham Goodwin and the Executive Sponsor for Carers within the Norfolk and Waveney Integrated Care System (currently Director of Nursing and Quality, Norfolk Community Health and Care NHS Trust).
-The Health and Care Act 2022 places a duty on NHS Trusts and Foundation Trusts to involve Carers, where appropriate, in planning for hospital discharge as soon as is feasible.
+This work is being co-chaired by a Carers Voice Carers Ambassador, Grahan Goodwin and the Executive Sponsor for Carers within the Norfolk and Waveney Integrated Care System (currently Director of Nursing and

-Sessions were held to provide a platform for Carers to articulate their experiences, address concerns and explore factors that could improve the discharge experience for Carers.
+Quality, Norfolk Community Health and Care NHS Trust).
+The sessions were held to provide a platform for Carers to articulate their experiences, address concerns, and explore factors that could improve the discharge experience for Carers.
 Providers shared their existing work to support Carers in the discharge process, highlighting both successful practices and areas needing improvement.

 The work has culminated in the co-production of a booklet for Carers to use when the person they care for is admitted to hospital through to when they are discharged and beyond.
 The goal is to generate tangible improvements for Carers, enhancing their overall experience with discharge.
-The booklet will contain sections covering:
+The booklet will contain sections covering the following topics:

+- Support for Carers

-Supporting the person you are caring for during their hospital stay
+- Supporting the person you are caring for during their hospital stay

+- Preparing for discharge

+- Checklist